 Roy Chubby Brown is, for the benefit of anyone outside the UK, a Northern English comedian who might best be described as ‘old school’.
 At the height of alternative comedy, when the stand-ups of the 1970s were being swept from our screens and our consciousness, Brown – real name, famously, Royston Vasey – built a huge following despite never appearing on TV.
 The reason for both his huge fan base and the media fatwa against him was due in large part to his ‘blue’ content (‘blue’ being itself a strangely old-fashioned description for unremittingly adult content), but also because he was even then out of time – while alternative comedians could get away with swearing profusely, even on TV, Brown’s jokes were decidedly un-PC – cracks about ethnic minorities, homosexuals, women and what have you, the sort of thing that had them roaring in the aisles in the Seventies but were now seen as decidedly suspect.
-Brown was as unfashionable a comedian as you could get, but – perhaps as a precursor to current hand wringing about Brexit and Trump – was also hugely popular with working class audiences who increasingly felt that the opinions of the middle classes and metropolitan chin-strokers were running roughshod over their own concerns and tastes.
-So he would sell out tours and his live videos were best sellers, much to the bemusement of Guardian readers, and has maintained a devoted following to this day.
+Brown was as unfashionable a comedian as you could get, but – perhaps as a precursor to current hand wringing about Brexit and Trump – was also hugely popular with working-class audiences who increasingly felt that the opinions of the middle classes and metropolitan chin-strokers were running roughshod over their own concerns and tastes.
+So he would sell out tours, his live videos were bestsellers – much to the bemusement of Guardian readers – and he has maintained a devoted following to this day.
 His feature film UFO is widely dismissed as one of the worst British films ever made but was massively popular with audiences who would never read Sight and Sound.
 For both sides of the Chubby divide, trying to understand the other is much like trying to read a book written in Japanese without any knowledge of the language.
-Both are amazed that the other exists at all, and both view these alien people with deep suspicion and loathing.
+Both sides of this cultural divide are amazed that the other exists at all, and both view these alien people with deep suspicion and loathing.

-I’m happy never to see one of his performances, but I want that to be my choice.
+I’m happy never to see one of Chubby Brown’s performances, but I want that to be my choice.
 It’s hard to believe that Brown is dangerous – wildly offensive, perhaps, but unless he is literally preaching violent Neo Nazi propaganda or actively encouraging discrimination rather than just performing old fashioned working men’s club comedy on a grander scale, maybe he should be left to get on with it, and the great unwashed who enjoy his crass humour should be allowed to have their few pleasures without being lectured at by their social betters.